1 Introducing Zig

 Now, one of the best ways to learn Zig is to simply read Zig code.
 Try to read Zig code often, and things will become more clear.
 A C/C++ programmer would also probably give you this same tip.
 Because this strategy really works!

-Now, where you can find Zig code to read?
+Now, where can you find Zig code to read?
 I personally think that, the best way of reading Zig code is to read the source code of the Zig Standard Library.
 The Zig Standard Library is available at the lib/std folder3 on the official GitHub repository of Zig.
 Access this folder, and start exploring the Zig modules.

 Also, a great alternative is to read code from other large Zig codebases, such as: